ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 ### 5. Use test or production environments

 To authenticate using a real BankID you need to receive the certificate.
-See details under Preperation above.
+See details under Preparation above.

 Samples on how to use them in production are: